-Transportation guidelines vary by home school or school choice.
-See Page 5 of this document for more information or visit transportation. ccsd.net and scroll down the page and click on "Want to Check if Your Child Can Ride the Bus?"
+Transportation quidelines vary by home school or school choice.
+See Page 5 of this document for more information or visit transportation.ccsd.net and scroll down the page and click on "Check your child's eligibility."

 Mow do I know if my child is eligible for free or reducedprice meals?